Quick Answer

 The tradeoff is forum risk across states.
 States generally must give effect to other states' judicial proceedings, so a favorable trust statute does not remove litigation exposure from other forums.
 Plan for that risk instead of assuming the statute name solves it.

 Execution details matter too.
 Delaware requires at least one qualified trustee and ties that role to in-state status and administration functions.
 Nevada requires an in-state trustee in certain settlor-beneficiary spendthrift structures and ties applicability to in-state connections such as declared domicile.
-Add current jurisdiction eligibility details only after verification.
+Do not treat those summaries as complete; confirm current jurisdiction-specific eligibility details before relying on the structure.

 Offshore can be worth the added complexity when your exposure is genuinely cross-border and enforcement risk spans multiple countries.
 Cross-border judgment recognition is generally governed by local law and comity, not by an automatic global handoff.